 In London, this year's festival was held at House of Vans London from 21–24 September, with an interactive exhibition Peace in Progress, our innovative pop-up restaurant Conflict Café, the creative Robots for Peace #peacehack and a fascinating Peace Talks discussion.

 We also had loads of events taking place around the world, including an arts festival in Myanmar, an animation festival in Ukraine and a music festival in the Philippines.
 Read more here.

 Conflict Café celebrates the power of food to break down barriers and get people talking.
 Diners join communal tables, where they are treated to a feast of traditional dishes from countries that have experienced conflict around the world.
 Great food is at the heart of Conflict Café, but it is also an informative and interactive dining experience.

-This year, we will take diners on a culinary journey through Syria, where the conflict has now entered its seventh year.
-Guests will find out more about the issues facing the country, hearing from the chef and our experts at brief intervals throughout the three-course meal.
-Meet the chefs that will be cooking for you on the night.
-Conflict Café is running for three nights, from 21–23 September. **All nights now sold out.
-Add your name to the waitlist in case of last minute cancellations** For further information, email firstname.lastname@example.org.
+This year, we took diners on a culinary journey through Syria, where the conflict has now entered its seventh year.
+Guests found out more about the issues facing the country, hearing from the chef and our experts at brief intervals throughout the three-course meal.
+Conflict Café ran for three nights, from 21–23 September.

 Peace in Progress

 Peace is just as much about communities living together, side by side, and resolving their differences without resorting to violence as it is about people signing a treaty or laying down their arms.
 That is why we believe that we all have a role to play in building a more peaceful future.